You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 David is passionate about making a difference in the lives of young people in Kent by equipping those within schools, further education and communities with the necessary tools to ensure young people experience innovative and progressive careers education and are therefore empowered to make their best next step.

-being supported to raise their aspirations, fulfil their full potential and to be happy and successful in life.
+Having been a Youth Coach and Schools Adviser for the Department of Work and Pensions, Charlie is passionate about young people being supported to raise their aspirations, fulfil their full potential and to be happy and successful in life.

 Since leaving school, Charlie has journeyed through a career in dancing, performing and teaching which has taken her around the world, finally completing a BA Hons Degree in Professional Practice, Arts and the Creative Industries as a mature student.
 This journey has taught her that no matter what path you are on, with the right skills, motivation and perseverance any future is possible.